 Issue 8, November 2014

 This issue provides data on the profitability of the workers’ compensation insurance industry in the United States as reported by A.M.
 Best.
 The overall operating ratio, which is the most comprehensive measure of underwriting results because it considers investment income, indicates that nationally workers’ compensation insurance was at near-record levels of profitability in 2013.
 The issue also provides information on the profitability of workers’ compensation insurance at the state level relying on data from the National Association of Insurance Commissioners.
 Of the eight states examined in the issue, only two had underwriting profits (combined ratios were less than 100), but in six of these states, workers’ compensation carriers had profits after investment income was included.
 Download an order form for Issue 8 of the WCRRR here.
+Please note: As of July 1, 2016 Issue 8 is available without charge if you submit an Order Form requesting a PDF file sent as an attachment to an email.
+Disregard the payment information shown on the Order Form.

 Workers’ Compensation Resources Research Report